cesargdm/c-chess/README.md

 # C Chess

 > Online chess game written in C, using sockets, threads, dynamic memory and more

-This program was written for Final School Project for Advanced Programming class.
+This program was written for Final School Project for Advanced Programming class in Tec de Monterrey.

 ![Animation of a chess move](https://github.com/cesargdm/c-chess/blob/main/c-chess.gif?raw=true)